-The Commission is an independent body which was established to drive reform that benefits people with lived experience of mental illness and their families and carers.
+The Commission is an independent body which was established to drive reform that benefits Lived experience is the knowledge and understanding acquired from living through or with something.
+This manual frequently refers to people with lived experience of mental illness; in this context it means people living with mental health conditions and all this entails (sometimes called consumers) and family or friends supporting someone living with mental illness (sometimes called carers).
+More of mental illness and their families and carers.
 The Commission’s support of the Manual recognises the vital role this resource can play in assisting people living with mental health conditions, carers and families, and their supporters working with consumers to better access important information affecting their engagement with mental health and human services, and the law in NSW.

 The 5th Edition of the Mental Health Rights Manual has been developed by the Mental Health Coordinating Council (MHCC) with new material co-authored by Corinne Henderson, Principal Policy Advisor MHCC, also acting as Project Manager, Editor, and contributor particularly on community sector matters and Jennifer Chen, legal consultant to the project and Solicitor, Mental Health Legal Advocacy Service.

 Following on from the original printed first edition, a collaboration between MHCC and the Redfern Legal Centre, the publication was undertaken with the support of the Law and Justice Foundation.